 6. What are some things basic insurance doesn’t cover?

-In addition to the basic insurance, it’ll be necessary for us – like the majority of permanent residents in Switzerland – to take out additional riders, or supplementary insurance, because the basic insurance is so minimal.
+In addition to the basic insurance, it’ll be necessary for us to take out additional riders, or supplementary insurance, because the basic insurance is so minimal.
+This is typical for the majority of permanent residents in Switzerland.

 For example, basic coverage doesn’t cover dental, vision, or medical services outside our canton.
 Our canton is only 1671 km².